TheDiveO/procfsroot/README.md

 system](https://man7.org/linux/man-pages/man5/proc.5.html).
 Symbolic links are properly resolved and kept inside a given root path, prohibiting rogue relative symbolic links from breaking out of a procfs root wormhole.

+For devcontainer instructions, please see the [section "DevContainer" below](#devcontainer).

 ## Usage